 This little store is one of the best things in Hot Springs!

 If you show me a sign that says “free wine tasting”, you better get out of the way!
 Marty knew we were going in the minute I noticed this sign.

-Bathhouse Row Winery is a small storefront that carries an assortment of Arkansas wines as well as some wine-related products.
+Bathhouse Row Winery is a small storefront that carries an assortment of Arkansas wines and some wine-related products.

-I really enjoyed my tasting but was extremely surprised at the tax that is applied to alcohol in Arkansas.
+I enjoyed my tasting but was extremely surprised at the tax applied to alcohol in Arkansas.
 Buyer Beware!

-You know that Marty and I are from Texas, so we are picky about our Mexican food.
-I do admit, we are suckers for TexMex, that is just what we have grown up on!
+Marty and I are from Texas, so we are picky about our Mexican food.
+I admit we are suckers for TexMex; that is what we have grown up on!

 We found Rolando’s located right on Central Avenue and noticed that they had a great outdoor patio.
-Honestly, we didn’t go to Rolando’s for any reason, but to enjoy the patio.
+We didn’t go to Rolando’s for any reason but to enjoy the patio.
 I know, I know, that sounds rude, but it’s true!

 It was St. Patrick’s Day, so I wanted a fun green drink.
 Since I don’t drink beer at all, much less green beer, it only seems fitting that I have a margarita!

-As you can see, there are plenty of things to do in Hot Springs, Arkansas to keep you busy.
+As you can see, there are plenty of things to do in Hot Springs, Arkansas, to keep you busy.
 This area is fabulous for outdoor recreation and for indulging in a bit of history.
 Of course, we only scratched the surface.
-Please comment below and tell us what other activities or places we need to add to our list.
+Please comment below and tell us what other activities or places to add to our list.